Atakan305/sensor-calibration/README.md

 # 3-Axis Digital Accelerometer Tilt Sensor Calibration

 3-axis digital acceleration tilt sensor calibration with Python.
 Execute the desired commands using serial communication.
 This project provides a set of scripts for calibrating a 3-axis digital accelerometer tilt sensor using Python.
+Accelerometers like the ADXL350 are vital in applications such as smartphones, robotics, and gaming devices.
+They measure acceleration along three perpendicular axes (X, Y, and Z), enabling the calculation of tilt and orientation.
+Proper calibration is crucial for accurate readings.

+## General Sensor Calibration Methods
+### Single-Point Calibration:
+- Objective: Establish a zero-g reference for each axis.
+- Process:
+    - Place the sensor on a stable, flat surface.
+    - Record the sensor’s output for each axis.
+    - Adjust subsequent readings by subtracting the recorded zero-g offsets.

+### Two-Point Calibration:
+- Objective: Use two known acceleration values to calibrate.
+- Process:
+    - Measure the sensor’s output at 0 g (stationary) and 1 g (aligned with gravity).
+    - Calculate offset and scale factor for each axis.
+    - Apply these adjustments to linearize the sensor’s output.

+### Multi-Point Calibration:
+- Objective: Use multiple reference points for a more accurate calibration.
+- Process:
+    - Measure the sensor’s output at several known points.
+    - Fit a calibration curve through these points to correct non-linear behavior.

+### Dynamic Calibration:
+- Objective: Use motion to calibrate.
+- Process:
+    - Move the sensor through known accelerations (e.g., rotations or swings).
+    - Compare the output to expected values.
+    - Adjust readings based on this dynamic data.

 ## Files